brusati04/bluesky-sinner-alcaraz-analysis/README.md

   (`SamLowe/roberta-base-go_emotions`), whose 28 fine-grained labels are collapsed onto the 8 Plutchik/NRC categories for side-by-side comparison between Transformers architecture and a lexicon algorithm.

-**Stance.** A stance detection algorithm was implemented: Single-mention posts assign the post's compound score to that player; dual-mention posts are split via sentence-level sentiment.
-User-level net stance fuses mean sentiment and mention frequency:
+**Stance.** Post-level stance assigns the RoBERTa compound score to the mentioned player for single-mention posts; dual-mention posts are split via sentence-level sentiment.
+Similarly, post-level emotion stance assigns the net GoEmotions (BERT) emotion valence — the sum of positive emotions (joy, trust, anticipation) minus the sum of negative emotions (anger, disgust, sadness, fear) — to the mentioned player.
+User-level net stance fuses mean sentiment, mention frequency, and mean emotion stance:

 ```
-net_stance = 0.50 · (mean_sinner − mean_alcaraz) + 0.15 · (freq_sinner − freq_alcaraz)
+net_stance = 0.50 · (mean_sinner − mean_alcaraz) + 0.15 · (freq_sinner − freq_alcaraz) + 0.35 · (mean_emo_sinner − mean_emo_alcaraz)
 ```

-(the remaining 0.35 weight is reserved for a future emotion-based component).
-Users are labelled `sinner` / `alcaraz` / `neutral` with a ±0.03 threshold (that can be adjusted in the constants section).
+Users are labelled `sinner` / `alcaraz` / `neutral` with a ±0.05 threshold (that can be adjusted in the constants section).
+Polarisation is measured via stance assortativity, the cross-stance edge ratio, and the standard deviation of net stance.

 **Network.** Nodes are users; edges are replies/mentions.
 Centrality (degree, closeness, betweenness, in/out-degree, PageRank) and communities (Louvain on `Gu`, Infomap on `Gd`)